-Rick has focused his practice on civil litigation, insurance defense and construction litigation for over 40 years.
+Rick Bistrow has focused his practice on civil litigation, insurance defense public entity, professional liability, including design professionals and architects and engineers, and construction litigation for over 40 years.
 In the early 1980s, he formed a partnership known as Horne, Bistrow, and Kaplan, P.C., which soon became one of the leading boutique construction law firms in Arizona.